PRISMHUB/java-prism/README.md

 ## Java PRISM
-**Welcome to PRISM!** Official Java implementation of the PRISM protocol
+**Welcome to PRISM!** Official Java implementation of the PRISM protocol.

 ## What's PRISM